Ma Long: 2013–2015: Increasing consistency

-2016: Grand Slam
+2016: Grand Slam, Record-extending Fifth End-of-year Finale title

-Ma long won the German Open in January 2016, going undefeated until the final, where he beat Vladimir Samsonov 4–1.
+Ma Long won the German Open in January 2016, going undefeated until the final, where he beat Vladimir Samsonov 4–1.
 While helping China win the 2016 WTTC over Japan in Kuala Lumpur, he didn't lose a game, which extended his unbeaten streak to three straight World Team Championships.
 In March, he reached the final of the Kuwait Open, but was defeated 4–1 by Zhang Jike, who had recently defeated him 5–4 in China's Trials for the 2016 WTTC.
 However, a week later, he won the Qatar Open by defeating Fan in five games, breaking Wang Liqin's record for most ITTF World Tour singles titles by a Chinese player.
 In April, he directly qualified for the Olympic Singles in Rio by winning his section of the Asian Olympic Qualification Tournament, taking down Zhang and then Fan in six and five games respectively.
 After this, Ma remained world No. 1, despite not participating in another international competition until the middle of June.
 Within a span of two weeks, Xu Xin beat him twice, first in the semi-finals of the Japan Open (his second consecutive loss at that station dating back to last year) in six games, and then in the full-stretch final of the Korea Open (Xu had also beaten him the last time he participated at Korea, in the final in 2013).
 This was the shortest time between international losses for Ma since 2012 (when he lost to Niwa and Lee).

 At the Olympics in Rio, he automatically qualified to third round in the singles due to his No. 1 ranking.
 He swept Denmark's Jonathan Groth, but experienced a scare in the next round when he went down 2–0 to Korea's Jeoung Young-sik.
 However, he recovered and won the next four games to advance to the quarterfinals.
 His next opponent was Quadri Aruna from Nigeria, who had upset Timo Boll and Chuang Chih-yuan to become the first African player to make it to the singles quarterfinals at the Olympics.
 Ma beat him in four straight games to face Jun Mizutani, Japan's top player, in the semi-finals.
 The first three games were all 11–5 wins by Ma, but Mizutani took the next game 11–7 and the fifth 12–10.
 Ma won the sixth, again 11–5, to set up a historic final match against reigning Olympic champion Zhang Jike.
 Their second meeting at a Grand Slam final was very unexpected: Ma took the gold by overpowering Zhang in a 4–0 rout (14–12, 11–5, 11–4, 11–4), the first four-game sweep in an Olympic singles final.